HomeBlogAlaska Occupational Hearing Loss Workers' Compensation Guide

 Occupational disease develops

-Claim filed with employer/AWCB
+Claim filed with AWCB

-Medical examination and audiometry
+Medical evaluation and audiometry

-AWCB hearing
+AWCB hearing if disputed

 The future claims picture: what the research says